YannosK/Parallel_Systems-Control_and_Computing_MSc/assignment_2/ex2/TO-DO.md

 ## Things I have left out
 - no mention that I used a name without indexes for reduction variable on the rows method
 - no mention of the scope in rows method.
-- more discussions on super-linearities that are more in the rows method than the columns
+- more discussions on the effect of caches on thrasing and single-threaded execution in the columns method

 ## to-do
 - [ ] absolutely no other references to the reports.